GEO Testing

 How to use it

-1. Navigate to GEO Testing in the sidebar (under Tools)
+1. Navigate to GEO Testing in the sidebar (under Optimization)

 3. Add URLs to each group (paste one per line, up to 100 at a time)